Khuzestan province: Antiquity

+Sassanid period

-During the early years of the reign of Shapur II (AD 309 or 310–379), Arabs crossed the Persian Gulf from Bahrain to "Ardashir-Khora" of Fars and raided the interior.
-In retaliation, Shapur II led an expedition through Bahrain, defeated the combined forces of the Arab tribes of "Taghleb", "Bakr bin Wael", and "Abd Al-Qays" and advanced temporarily into Yamama in central Najd.
-The Sassanids resettled these tribes in Kerman and Ahvaz.
-Arabs named Shapur II, as "Shabur Dhul-aktāf" after this battle.
+In 224, after the Parthians suffered defeat at the Battle of Hormozdgan, fought in what is now Khuzestan, the Sassanids established control over the area, bringing the 471-year rule of the Arsacids to an end.
+The Sassanids were responsible for the many constructions that were erected in Ahvaz, Shushtar, and the north of Andimeshk.
+During the early years of the reign of the Sassanian Shapur II (AD 309 or 310–379), Arabs crossed the Persian Gulf from Bahrain to "Ardashir-Khora" of Fars and raided the city.
+In retaliation, Shapur II led an expedition through Bahrain, defeated the combined forces of the Arab tribes of Taghleb, Bakr bin Wael, and Abd Al-Qays and advanced temporarily into Yamama in central Najd.
+The Sassanids nonetheless resettled the aforementioned tribes in Kerman and Ahvaz.
+Arabs named Shapur II "Shabur Dhul-aktāf" after this battle.

-The existence of prominent scientific and cultural centers such as Academy of Gundishapur which gathered distinguished medical scientists from Egypt, the Byzantine Empire, and Rome, shows the importance and prosperity of this region during this era.
-The Jondi-Shapur Medical School was founded by the order of Shapur I. It was repaired and restored by Shapur II (a.k.a.
-Zol-Aktaf: "The Possessor of Shoulder Blades") and was completed and expanded during the reign of Anushirvan.
+The existence of prominent scientific and cultural centers such as the Academy of Gundishapur, which gathered distinguished medical scientists from Egypt, Greece, India and Rome, shows the importance and prosperity of this region during this era.
+The medical school at Gundishapur was founded by the order of Shapur I. It was repaired and restored by Shapur II (also known as Zu'l-Aktaf, "the Possessor of Shoulder Blades") and was completed and expanded during the reign of Anushirvan.